Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/out_of_scope.md

 - i want to buy a roomba for my grandson
 - i want to eat
 - i want to find new friends
-- i want to find out what you can build with rasa
 - i want to fly
 - i want to grab lunch
 - i want to know current situtation in pakistan